-- → Strengthen and sustain commitments to implement the New Urban Agenda by leveraging regional advocacy platforms, such as WUF and the collective expertise and resources of its vast network of partners - → Refrain from duplicating technical assistance at the country level and leverage the competitive and complementary advantages of the United Nations system and other institutions - → Produce accurate and up-to-date data collection and analysis systems with support from the United Nations to strengthen the capacity to collect, analyse and disaggregate information to provide forecasts of future growth and infrastructure requirements
+- → Strengthen and sustain commitments to implement the New Urban Agenda by leveraging regional advocacy platforms, such as WUF and the collective expertise and resources of its vast network of partners60 - → Refrain from duplicating technical assistance at the country level and leverage the competitive and complementary advantages of the United Nations system and other institutions61 - → Produce accurate and up-to-date data collection and analysis systems with support from the United Nations to strengthen the capacity to collect, analyse and disaggregate information to provide forecasts of future growth and infrastructure requirements62 expertise and knowledge, based on experience across multiple countries, cities and jurisdictions, and create information sharing at higher levels.
+Many stakeholders in this meeting saw RCs as advocates for a broader strategy that will help facilitate coordination implementation at all levels.

-Ugochi Florence Daniels, UN Resident Coordinator in Iran © UN-Habitat
+Ugochi Florence Daniels, UN Resident Coordinator in Iran © UN-Habitat mechanisms to fuel agenda achievements and facilitate dialogue argued that it is paramount to utilise the United Nations'